Coindroids/Coindroids-Documentation/source/includes/_basic_gameplay.md

 FUCK FUCK FUCK

+To take cover, you send the cover cost to the global cover address.

+Of that cost, 24% enters the purse of the cowering droid.
+75% is considered ammunition spillage and is divided up amongst all droids at the end of the round.
+Finally, a small amount (1%) is taken as a service charge.

 <aside class="warning">
 All attacks a droid is making will be voided if the droid also atttempts to take a cover action.
 </aside>